-Jim Gast, President SpliceNet Consulting
+Dedicated to serving you, Jim Gast, President SpliceNet Consulting

-P.S. - When I talked to other IT professionals like myself and the Managing Partners who have been hacked or compromised, almost all of them told me they thought their IT guy "had things covered."
-I'm also very connected with other IT firms across the country to "talk shop" and can tell you most IT guys have never had to deal with the enormity and severity of attacks happening in the last few months.
-That's why it's VERY likely your IT guy does NOT have you "covered" and you need a preemptive, independent risk assessment like the one I'm offering in this letter.
+P.S. - When I talked to other IT professionals like myself and CIOs, CFOs, CEOs and IT Directors who have been hacked or compromised, almost all of them told me they thought their IT company "had things covered."
+I'm also very connected with other IT firms across the country to "talk shop" and can tell you most IT companies have never had to deal with the enormity and severity of attacks happening in the last few months.
+That's why it's VERY likely your IT company does NOT have you "covered" and you need a preemptive, independent risk assessment like the one I'm offering in this letter.